 Neil explains how city-based pet owners are more considerate of what they’re feeding their pets because a bad diet means smelly poop in small places.
 “K9 products are popular because they’re more digestible than traditional dog food.
 Customers from around the world rave about the smaller mess and less smell – which makes a world of a difference in a small space.”

 Driving New Zealand’s success under each of these trends is New Zealand’s global reputation.

 The Reputation Institute’s Country Reputation Index’s latest report places New Zealand at number five, leading the Pacific Rim countries.
 The index measures country reputation on perceptions of an appealing environment, effective government and advanced economy.

 All these factors contribute to our New Zealand story.
 Petfood NZ Head of Opportunities, Pete Jarratt says globally, consumers are interested in buying a brand story for their pets, the same as for products for themselves.

 For Pete, the success of Petfood NZ cans designed by Kiwi kids launched late last year is testament to this.
-“Combined with the FernMark, it spoke to New Zealand’s values-based way of doing business, that has strong appeal to our Chinese customers.”
+“Combined with the FernMark, it spoke to New Zealand’s values-based way of doing business, that has a strong appeal to our Chinese customers.”

-The FernMark is a distinctive, national logo that symbolises our reputation and simply tells our New Zealand; of grass-fed animals, a sustainable supply chain, safe processes and innovation.
+The FernMark is a distinctive, national logo that symbolises our reputation and simply tells our New Zealand; of grass-fed animals, a sustainable supply chain, safe processes, and innovation.